College of Graduate Studies

 ARTICLE III.
 MEETINGS

-Section 1.
-The GC shall hold regular meetings approximately every other week during the fall and spring semesters at a site that is centrally located or that will rotate between the Main Campus and the Health Science Campus.
-The GCEC may alter a regular meeting date and also may call special meetings of GC.
+SECTION 1.
+The Graduate Council shall hold regular meetings approximately every other week during the fall and spring semesters at a site that is centrally located or that will rotate between the Main Campus and the Health Science Campus.
+The GCEC may alter a regular meeting date and also may call special meetings of Graduate Council.

-Section 2.
+SECTION 2.
 Meetings of the Graduate Council shall be presided over by the Chair of the Council, or in the latter's absence by the Vice Chair.
-A quorum for the conduct of business shall be a majority of the voting membership of GC.
+A quorum for the conduct of business shall be a majority of the voting membership of Graduate Council.

-Section 3.
-The order of business at regular meetings of GC, unless suspended at the discretion of the Chair of the GC, shall be as follows:
+SECTION 3.
+The order of business at regular meetings of GC, unless suspended at the discretion of the Chair of the Graduate Council, shall be as follows:

 B. Reports from the GCEC, the GSA, and the Vice Provost for Graduate Affairs and Dean of COGS;